ini-bdds/bdqc/README.rst

 	nonetheless plugins.
 .. [#] ...and "visible" to the BDQC framework by virtue of PYTHONPATH.
 .. [#] JSON_ "Objects" can contain anything including other Objects.
 Similarly, JSON_ Arrays can contain Arrays.
+.. [#] The bdqc.builtin.tabular plugin returns sets, vectors, and matrices.
 .. [#] "classification" in the absence of *a priori* training is essentially clustering.
 .. [#] The type constraints are motivated partially by what the Python json module can serialize and partially by limitations in the definition of heuristics.
 .. [#] One use for set-valued returns is passing arguments to a "downstream"